Eat & Drink

 A Chinese excursion while touring Japan

 Yokohama Chinatown district is Japan's largest.
-The densely packed area has 300 or so Chinese shops and restaurants to explore, so bring your appetite and leave plenty of time for your visit.
+The approximately 500-square-meter area has 500 or so Chinese shops and restaurants to explore, so bring your appetite and leave plenty of time for your visit.

 - All the delicious Chinese food you could wish for

-- The colorful Goodwill Gate on the district's east side
+- The colorful Zenrinmon Gate on the district's west side

 - Shopping for goods imported straight from China